polflip/hiring-engineers/answers.md

  ```

 * Change your check's collection interval so that it only submits the metric once every 45 seconds.
+This is easy to do on the YAML file
  ```
 init_config:
 instances: